We're here to help make your event a memorable one.

 Laws Museum grounds are available for special events during normal operating hours, and are scheduled with the Museum Administrator.
-Events outside of normal operating hours require special advance notification, and require extra fees.
+Events outside of normal operating hours require special advance notification, and will be subject to additional fees.

 Private Party Event Price List:

 - Large event basic use up to four hours, $1,500.00.

 - Event use time includes set up and take down.

 - Additional time over the initial four hours will be charged $300.00 per hour.